IowaScaledEngineering/ise-docs/docs/RoadReady Grade Crossing System/Basic Crossing/manual.md

 Additional TrainSpotter detectors can be connected for additional tracks, or for additional detection distance from the crossing.

-Note:  This basic controller does not include any control for crossing gates, and does not implement approach sensors.
+Note: This basic controller is only an island circuit, meaning it does not implement approach sensors.
+While it flashes crossing lights and plays a bell sound, it does not control crossing gates.

 ![](img/ckt-xing-basic.jpg)